AliBakly/EPFLLaMA/README.md

 ## Project Overview

-EPFLLaMA is an innovative project that enhances the TinyLlama model through Supervised Fine-Tuning (SFT) and Direct Preference Optimization (DPO), utilizing datasets from student annotations and Stack Exchange.
+EPFLLaMA is a project that enhances the TinyLlama model through Supervised Fine-Tuning (SFT) and Direct Preference Optimization (DPO), utilizing datasets from student annotations and Stack Exchange.
 The project aims to create an AI tutor specialized in EPFL course content, with a particular focus on Multiple-Choice Question Answering (MCQA) tasks.

 ### Key Features